debuglevel/ansible-playbook-template/DEVELOPMENT.md

 ### Lint with `ansible-lint`

-- Install via `pip install ansible-lint` and run `ansible-lint playbook.yaml` to lint a playbook.
+- Install via `pip install ansible-lint`.
+- Run `ansible-lint playbook.yaml` to check a playbook for common issues.

 See also <https://ansible-lint.readthedocs.io/en/latest/>